Hurence/historian/README.md

 ## Setup

-### Before You Begin
+make a workspace directory called historian for example. we'll refer to it as `$HISTORIAN_HOME`

+create a directory to store your data

+    mkdir $HISTORIAN_HOME/data

+### Install SolR
-To follow along with this tutorial, you will need…​
+To follow along with this tutorial, you will need to unpack the following solr archive : https://archive.apache.org/dist/lucene/solr/8.2.0/solr-8.2.0.tgz into your `$HISTORIAN_HOME` directory

-To meet the system requirements

-- Apache Solr runs on Java 8 or greater.
-- It is also recommended to always use the latest update version of your Java VM, because bugs may affect Solr.
-An overview of known JVM bugs can be found on http://wiki.apache.org/lucene-java/JavaBugs
-- With all Java versions it is strongly recommended to not use experimental -XX JVM options.
-- CPU, disk and memory requirements are based on the many choices made in implementing Solr (document size, number of documents, and number of hits retrieved to name a few).
-The benchmarks page has some information related to performance on particular platforms.

-unpack the following solr archive : https://archive.apache.org/dist/lucene/solr/8.2.0/solr-8.2.0.tgz

-    rm -r ../data/solr/node1/historian_shard1_replica_n1/ ../data/solr/node1/zoo_data/ ../data/solr/node2/historian_shard2_replica_n2/
+then start 2 solr cores locally

+    cd $HISTORIAN_HOME/solr-8.2.0

     bin/solr start -cloud -s ../data/solr/node1  -p 8983
     bin/solr start -cloud -s ../data/solr/node2/  -p 7574 -z localhost:9983

+### Install Historian
+you will need to unpack the following solr archive : https://github.com/Hurence/historian/releases/download/v1.3.4/historian-1.3.4-SNAPSHOT.tgz  into your `$HISTORIAN_HOME` directory

+you can now create the solr schema for the SolR historian collection

+    cd $HISTORIAN_HOME/historian-1.3.4-SNAPSHOT
+    bin/create-historian-collection.sh

+and launch the historian REST server

+    bin/historian-server.sh

+### Install Spark

+###

+### Stop your services

+when you're done you can stop your SolR cores

     bin/solr stop -all

+if you want to reset manually your data

+    rm -r ../data/solr/node1/historian_shard1_replica_n1/ ../data/solr/node1/zoo_data/ ../data/solr/node2/historian_shard2_replica_n2/

 # First time cloning project